 At the main house, you can stay in a family cottage with beautiful stone walls and a thatched roof.
 Nearby, Lewa Wilderness has 9 individual cottages tucked into the natural landscape, with gorgeous views over the plains.
 You’ll enjoy communal meals in the open-air dining room.

 You can see the Big 5 on safari with excellent guides.
-In addition to classic game drives, you can also safari on foot, horseback, camelback, or even in a biplane!
+In addition to classic game drives, you can also experience safari on foot, horseback, or even camelback!
 The Lewa Wildlife Conservancy is home to 10% of the world’s black and white rhino population, so you’ll be able to see tons of these rare, endangered animals.

-Morokuru has 3 unique houses in the malaria-free Madikwe Game Reserve.
+Morokuru has 3 unique houses in the malaria-free Madikwe Game Reserve, making it one of the best safari lodges in Africa for families.
 The best house for you depends on how many travelers are in your group, but each is beautifully designed and truly feels like an oasis.

 While most safari lodges have 2 scheduled game drives daily, Morokuru lets you set the schedule.
 You’ll have game drives in a private vehicle whenever you please.
 This is great for families with young kids, in case the little ones get tired and have to go back to the lodge.
-You can also spend a day on the water at the local Molatedi Dam (believe it or not, it can be nice to do something other than safari!).
+You can also spend a day on the water at the local Molatedi Dam.

 Ecca Lodge was designed with families in mind.
 It’s located in the malaria-free Kwandwe Private Game Reserve, which makes a great ending to the South Africa Garden Route!
 Ecca Lodge has 3 beautiful family suites that come with a private safari vehicle, ranger, and tracker.